D3Ext/maldev/README.md

 # maldev
 A lightweight Golang library for malware development

+# Introduction

+The whole project is divided in multiple parts to optimize code management, it uses native Golang code at 100% and it tries to do all operations from scratch without almost any third-party package.
+If you have any idea feel free to contribute or if you want to contact me you can do it through Discord (***D3Ext#5965***)

 # Features

-The whole project is divided in multiple parts to optimize code management, it uses native Golang code at 100% and it tries to do all operations from scratch without almost any third-party package

 This are the different categories: